PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Photography Tips

-Chocolate Bayou offers great photo ops:
+Chocolate Bayou offers great photo opportunities:

 • Golden hour best lighting